MaikelChan/MarioPartyCompression/README.md

 It is a simple program that allow you to perform several actions to edit *Mario Party* data with the help of Mario Party Compression Library.
 It is compatible with all the versions of the game (NTSC-J, NTSC-U and PAL), but make sure that the ROM doesn't have swapped data, or else it won't work.

 ## Requirements
-The program requires the .NET Framework 4.7.2.
+The program requires the [.NET Desktop Runtime 6](https://dotnet.microsoft.com/download/dotnet/6.0) and it works on Windows, Linux and MacOS.

 ## Usage
 ```